Published On: Oct 25 2011 11:06:06 AM CDTUpdated On: Oct 31 2014 05:31:52 PM CDT

 Fred Grandy is perhaps best known as Gopher from The Love Boat, but he also served as a Republican congressman from Iowa from 1987 to 1995.
 He lost a bid for Iowa governor in 1994, but took a new job as CEO of Goodwill industries the following year.

 When Calif.
 Gov. Gray Davis was recalled in 2003, it opened the floodgates for odd candidates.
-While the 135 candidates on the ballot included Arianna Huffington, child actor Gary Coleman and adult magazine magnate Larry Flynt, it was action star Arnold Schwarzenegger who won with 49 percent of the vote.
+While the 135 candidates on the ballot included Arianna Huffington, child actor Gary Coleman and adult magazine magnate Larry Flynt, it was bodybuilder-turned-action movie star Arnold Schwarzenegger who won with 49 percent of the vote.

 Former wrestler Jesse Ventura made his first foray into politics in 1990 when he successfully ran for mayor of Brooklyn Park, Minn.
 He later ran for Minnesota governor on the Reform Party ticket, beating then St. Paul Mayor Norm Coleman and state Attorney General Hubert Humphrey III in 1998.